You weren't born just to be 'useful,’ Irish president tells students

-While attending the Irish Young Philosopher Awards 2019, the President of Ireland, Michael D Higgins, had some choice words of wisdom for the burgeoning young students.
-Higgins cautioned against the idea that the education system should be engineered as a system that operates under the idea that "we exist to be made useful."
+While attending the Irish Young Philosopher Awards 2019, the president of Ireland, Michael D. Higgins, had some choice words for the burgeoning young students.
+Higgins cautioned against getting an education with the intent of being "made useful" economically speaking:

-Mr. Higgins warned that, "Talk of a knowledge society and the demand to enable our young people to meet its needs has... come to dominate our view as to the ultimate aim of a secondary school education.
+"Talk of a 'knowledge society' and the demand to enable our young people to meet its needs has... come to dominate our view as the ultimate aim of a secondary school education.
 We need to be careful."

-Higgins is a strong advocate for teaching more philosophy in schools — not just organizing a cirriculum that prepares students for the workplace.
+Higgins is a strong advocate for teaching more philosophy in schools — not just organizing a curriculum that prepares students for the workplace.